Annual Reminder: Final Reminder

 The Annual Reminder continued through July 4, 1969.
-This final Annual Reminder took place less than a week after the June 28 Stonewall riots, in which the patrons of the Stonewall Inn, a gay bar in Greenwich Village, fought against police who raided the bar.
+This final Reminder occurred in the immediate aftermath of the Stonewall riots, where patrons of a Greenwich Village gay bar fought against police raiding the Stonewall Inn on June 28.
 Rodwell received several telephone calls threatening him and the other New York participants, but he was able to arrange for police protection for the chartered bus all the way to Philadelphia.
 About 45 people participated, including the deputy mayor of Philadelphia and his wife.

 The dress code was still in effect at the Reminder, but two women from the New York contingent broke from the single-file picket line and held hands.
 When Kameny tried to break them apart, Rodwell furiously denounced him to onlooking members of the press.
-Similarly to Stonewall, most of Philadelphia's major newspapers did not cover the Annual Reminder.
-Only the Philadelphia Tribune, The Distant Drummer, and the Temple Free Press covered the event.
+Similarly to Stonewall, most of the major Philadelphia newspapers failed to cover the Annual Reminder, with limited notice in Philadelphia Tribune, Distant Drummer, and the Temple Free Press.

 Following the 1969 Annual Reminder, there was a sense, particularly among the younger and more radical participants, that the time for silent picketing had passed.
 As Frank Kameny put it, "[P]icketing as such had become questionable.
 Dissent and dissatisfaction had begun to take new and more emphatic forms in society."
 At the November 1–2, 1969 meeting of the Eastern Regional Conference of Homophile Organizations (the successor to ECHO), Ellen Broidy of the NYU Student Homophile League presented Craig Rodwell's proposal for a new commemorative demonstration.
 The conference passed a resolution drafted by Rodwell, his partner Fred Sargeant, Broidy and Linda Rhodes to move the demonstration from July 4 in Philadelphia to the last weekend in June in New York City, as well as proposing to "other organizations throughout the country... suggest(ing) that they hold parallel demonstrations on that day" to commemorate the Stonewall riots.
-The newly located event in New York City became known as Christopher Street Liberation Day.
+The newly-located event in New York City became known as Christopher Street Liberation Day.